 - a list of triggers and how to avoid them

-- a list of early flare-up signs to watch for — and what to do when they happen
+- a list of early flare-up symptoms to watch for and what to do when they occur

-- the names and doses of all your medicines and when and how to use them
+- the names and dosages of all your child's medications and when and how they should be used

 Reviewed by: Elana Pearl Ben-Joseph, MD

 Date reviewed: January 2014